dustinpfister/blog_posts/_posts/canvas-clip.md

 ## 2 - Inverting the clip area

-You would think it would be easy to just invert the clipping area, but it would seem that inverting a clipping area is not is easy as just setting a boolean value.
+You would think it would be easy to just invert the clipping area, but it would seem that inverting a clipping area is not as easy as just setting a boolean value.
 There are of course ways of getting a desired effect when it comes to layering, in other words working with more than one canvas element.
-There is also a 2d context property called [Global Composite Operation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) that can be used to set compositing operations other than the default source-over mode when it comes to setting what areas of the canvas to draw to.
+There is also a 2d context property called [Global Composite Operation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) that can be used to set composing operations other than the default source-over mode when it comes to setting what areas of the canvas to draw to.

 In any case in this section I will be going over ways to go about having an inverted clipping area in canvas.